-- When your baby first comes into this world, their vision is poor and not very sharp.
-By the 4th month, the clarity of vision improves especially with respect to colours.
+- When your baby first comes into this world, his vision is poor and not very sharp.
+By the fourth month, the clarity of vision improves, especially with respect to colours.
 You can introduce bright clothing and toys for the baby to appreciate the same.

 - When it comes to your baby’s vocabulary, it may seem like there is nothing much.
-However, if you pay close attention, you may notice them trying to mimic the words you say.
+However, if you pay close attention, you may notice him trying to mimic the words you say.

 16 Week Old Baby Development

 Your baby is now able to create some vocal sounds on his own, and understands them, too.
 Your little one may utter much-coveted words like mama or dada, though he may not understand the meaning.
 Remember, your child’s imitation powers are growing, and he will mirror your words and actions, much to your delight.